tom-HCgY7HY6kq/bitpixie/README.md

 # bitpixie Proof of Concept

-**Information:** This repository is still under development and does not yet work!
+**Information:** This repository is still under development and does not yet completely work!

 - [x] BCD-Creator
 - [x] Linux Secure Boot
-- [ ] Linux Exploit / VMK Scanner
+- [x] Linux Exploit / VMK Scanner
+- [ ] Dislocker decryption
 - [ ] Complete Guided Exploit Script

 ## General concept of the attack